igromanru/SoT-SDK-Guide/README.md

 ## Credits
 Name | Reason
 ---- | ---------
-igromanru | SDK Dump, this guide and most infromation gummy8unny | Open source external, Ship water level and many other contibutions xyz12 | Help with compilable SDK, public release and many other contibutions Janck7 | Bones dump, hints for some functions, his ReClass file sotgamer91 | TableMap pins, Levels array and other contibutions
+igromanru | SDK Dump, this guide and most in information gummy8unny | Open source external, Ship water level and many other contributions xyz12 | Help with compilable SDK, public release and many other contributions Janck7 | Bones dump, hints for some functions, his ReClass file sotgamer91 | TableMap pins, Levels array and other contributions

 ### Special thanks to the OSH Community
 Name | Reason